-In 2024, financial services marketers will navigate a mixed landscape of opportunities and challenges.
-The good news is that interest rate margins are likely to reach a balanced level, which could stimulate consumer spending while allowing some price flexibility.
+In 2025, financial services marketers will navigate a mixed landscape of opportunities and challenges.
+The good news is that interest rates have already been reduced from their 2024 levels, which could stimulate consumer spending while allowing some price flexibility.
 Additionally, the sector's ongoing AI transformation is expected to drive new efficiencies and cost savings for financial services providers.

 However, several challenges loom on the horizon.
-Rising geopolitical tensions may increase volatility and lead to restrictions on trade and investment, impacting the economy and potentially affecting financial services operations.
-Moreover, regional lenders may face vulnerabilities in the post-SVB era, encountering headwinds such as higher funding costs, regulatory pressures, and weakening credit quality.
+With financial services brands investing more money in digital advertising than ever, it can be challenging to cut through the noise and win customers.
+Moreover, rising geopolitical tensions may increase volatility and lead to restrictions on trade and investment, impacting the economy and potentially affecting financial services operations.

 As the digital advertising landscape continues to become more competitive — and costs per lead continue to rise — financial services marketers will face increasing pressure to prove their digital marketing ROI and optimise their spend to acquire more customers at a lower cost.

-During the height of the COVID-19 pandemic, central banks offered low interest rates in an effort to stimulate consumer spending and keep the economy humming.
-In 2023, interest rates rose sharply as banks around the world began to taper their quantitative easing programs.
-This increase in interest rates was designed to curb inflation, which reached a decades-high watermark in the U.S.
+During the height of the COVID-19 pandemic, The Bank of England offered low interest rates in an effort to stimulate consumer spending and keep the economy humming.
+In 2023, interest rates rose sharply to 5.25% in an effort curb inflation, which reached a decades-high watermark in the UK.

 The high interest rates have had significant ramifications for financial services providers, as they raised mortgage rates and borrowing costs.
 This has curbed demand for lending services and forced consumers to spend and invest more cautiously.

-Analysts predict that later this year, interest rates will reach more balanced levels, which will create a more favorable business environment for financial services providers.
+In the beginning of 2025, The Bank of England lowered UK interest rates to 4.5%.
+Analysts predict that later this year, interest rates will continue to decline, creating a more favorable business environment for financial services providers.
 A decrease in interest rates would increase borrowing and spur a wave of mortgage refinancing.

 The hype around AI has been building over the past couple of years, and financial services companies are taking notice.
 Industry leaders are using the new technology to transform their operations and unlock new revenue efficiencies.